AstraZeneca/KAZU/docs/ontology_parser.rst

     result:
         sapbert similarity: 0.7426.
 Threshold: 0.70.
 Decision -> merge into one instance of :class:`kazu.data.data.EquivalentIdSet`

 Naturally, this behaviour may not always be desired.
-You may want two instances of :class:`kazu.data.data.SynonymTerm` for the term "XLOA" (despite the MONDO ontology suggesting this abbreviation is appropriate for either ID), and allow another step to decide which candidate :class:`kazu.data.data.SynonymTerm` is most appropriate.
+You may want two instances of :class:`kazu.data.data.SynonymTerm`\\ for the term "XLOA" (despite the MONDO ontology suggesting this abbreviation is appropriate for either ID), and allow another step to decide which candidate :class:`kazu.data.data.SynonymTerm`\\ is most appropriate.
-In this case, you can override this behaviour with :method:`kazu.modelling.ontology_preprocessing.base.OntologyParser.score_and_group_ids`
+In this case, you can override this behaviour with :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.score_and_group_ids`\\

 Writing a Custom Parser
 -------------------------

 Say you want to make a parser for a new datasource, (perhaps for NER or as a new linking target).
 To do this, you need to write an OntologyParser.
 Fortunately, this is generally quite easy to do.
-Let's take the example of the :class:`kazu.modelling.ontology_preprocessing.base.ChemblOntologyParser`.
+Let's take the example of the :py:class:`kazu.modelling.ontology_preprocessing.base.ChemblOntologyParser`.

-There are two methods you need to override :method:`kazu.modelling.ontology_preprocessing.base.OntologyParser.parse_to_dataframe` and
+There are two methods you need to override :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.parse_to_dataframe` and
-:method:`kazu.modelling.ontology_preprocessing.base.OntologyParser.find_kb`.
+:meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.find_kb`.
 Let's look at the first of these:

 .. code-block:: python

     DEFAULT_LABEL = "default_label"
     IDX = "idx"
     SYN = "syn"